uhppoted/uhppoted-breakout/Rev.0/NOTES.md

 12. Slightly larger pads for soldering
 13. 0805 resistors and capacitors
 14. Fix logo
+16. Use machine pin socket on dev. board.

 ### RX8900SA
 1. Decoupling capacitor on VBAT